Measurement of single charged pion production in charged-current $\nu_\mu$-Ar interactions with the MicroBooNE detector: Uncertainties

 \textbf{Reinteraction:} The Geant4Reweight framework \cite{Calcutt:2021zck} is used to reweight events to account for systematic uncertainties on the modeling of charged pion and proton transport in argon.

 \textbf{Detector:} Separate samples are used to vary components of the detector simulation, including the light collection system, the wire response simulation, space charge effects, and electron-ion recombination of the drift electrons \cite{MicroBooNE:2021roa}.
-The last one in particular is a significant source of uncertainty in this analysis, as the particle identification relies heavily on \(dE/dx\).
+The last one in particular is a significant source of uncertainty in this analysis, as the particle identification relies heavily on \(\mathrm{d}E/\mathrm{d}x\).

-\textbf{POT:} A flat 2\% normalization uncertainty is used to account for the uncertainty on the protons delivered to the proton-beam target by the \ac{BNB}.
+\textbf{POT:} A flat 2\% normalization uncertainty is used to account for the uncertainty on the protons delivered to the proton-beam target.
 This uncertainty stems from the observed disagreement between the two toroids that monitor the beam \cite{MiniBooNE:2008hfu}.

 \textbf{Target:} A 1\% normalization uncertainty is assumed on the number of argon nuclei in the fiducial volume of the detector.